 Hi I'm Kate.
-We lovingly rehome the clothes you adore but don't wear (click the store link above).
+We lovingly rehome top vintage & designer clothes from epic private closets (click the store link above).

 Telling their stories.
 Rebooting the industry.
 Loving us some vintage.

 TALKING OF PUNK.
 WE LOATHED COUTURE

 Yeah, I was a punk.
 I’m that old.
 I haven’t been to the Met yet and my invite to the Ball got lost in the mail, but I can tell from afar (& by the sight of poor Madonna in tartan hotpants) whatever opened at the Metropolitan Museum of Art today, it is not punk.